Tips & Techniques, Watercolour

 Image of Sap Green mixes

-Sap Green is a popular, versatile green in watercolor palettes known for its natural, warm tone.
+Sap Green is a popular, versatile green in watercolour palettes known for its natural, warm tone.
 It’s a popular choice amongst artists as a convenient go to green and a great starting point for mixing a range of other greens.

 Mossy Green: Sap Green + Yellow Ochre